WB1200

 WB1200, also known as 1200 Stewart, is a future twin skyscraper complex in the Denny Triangle neighborhood of Seattle, Washington, United States.
 The project is located at the intersection of Stewart Street and Denny Way and comprises 1,014 apartments and retail space in two 48-story buildings.
 The retail space, housed in a three-story podium with an indoor galleria, is planned to feature a music venue and a Boeing 747-400 fuselage.
-It began construction in 2018 and is scheduled to be completed in late 2023.
+It began construction in 2018 and is scheduled to be completed in 2025—four years later than originally planned.

 History

+Planning

 The triangular site at 1200 Stewart Street, occupied by a mix of single-story businesses and parking lots also facing Denny Way and Minor Avenue, has been proposed as the site of a residential high-rise since the late 2000s by several developers.
 Lexas Companies submitted a proposal in 2007 to build a pair of 36-story mixed-use towers with condominiums and a hotel over a retail podium.
 The project, designed by architect Paul Thoryk, was to include 300 condominiums ranging from studio units to three-bedroom residences, a 250-room hotel, and a large fitness club.
 The tower was also proposed as the home of the College Club of Seattle, which had vacated its former building in Downtown Seattle, but negotiations later fell through.

 Lexas had planned to begin construction in 2010, but progress was hindered by the search for a major financial investor amid the economic recession.
 The city government granted a master-use permit to Lexas for the project in 2012 with a four-year expiration date.
 The Westbank Corporation of Vancouver submitted a revised design to the city in September 2015, proposing a pair of 38-story towers with 892 residential units without a hotel.
 The company purchased the triangular project site for $52.8 million in October and unveiled a "wave-like design" by Henriquez Partners Architects a month later.
+An additional $297 million in financing from an unnamed pension fund was also announced in 2019 by DSC Capital.
+The project is expected to cost $381 million in total to construct.